deepika3095/Sorting-Algorithms/README.md

+# DATE:
-# Selection sort and Insertion sort
+# EX-08 Selection sort and Insertion sort
 ## Aim:
 To write a program to perform selection sort and insertion sort using python programming.
 ## Equipment’s required: